 What I Did:

-- Developed and maintained live documentation artists and designers used to create loot, UI, and level design assets
+- Wrote and maintained live documentation artists and designers used to create loot, UI, and level design assets

 – Featured on PC Gamer’s Free Games of the week